-Profile Name: Enter a name for your profile (e.g. Home, Office,
+- Profile Name: Enter a name for your profile (e.g. Home, Office, Coffee Shop). - SSID: Enter the SSID of the wireless network. - Network Type: Select the network type.

-Coffee Shop).

-SSID: Enter the SSID of the wireless network.

-Network Type: Select the network type.
 If you are connecting to a wireless router or access point, select Infrastructure.

-Security Type: Select the type of security used.
-Please refer to the

-Wireless Security section for more information.
+If you are connecting to another wireless client such as an adapter, select Ad-Hoc. - Set Security: Select the type of security used.
+Please refer to the Wireless Security section for more information.